 IAMSE is a nonprofit professional development society organized and directed by health science educators whose goals include promoting excellence and innovation in teaching, student assessment, program evaluation, instructional technology, human simulation, and learner-centered education.
 The organization is deeply focused on the pedagogy of science, aligning with one of Trinity’s chief areas of research: medical education.

 Faculty in attendance were briefed on emerging ideas from experts in various fields of medical science education during workshops conducted in advance of the full deliberations of the conference.
 For that participation, faculty would be given continuing medical education credit.

 From the six faculty in attendance: Drs.
 Jack-Edwards, Scott, Zhuravlova, Solankie, Jovanavic, and Paudel, along with Dean Adkison, eight posters were presented.
-Faculty posters were in and around their research in medical pedagogy, while Dean Adkison presented on leadership and innovative technologies.
+Faculty posters were in and around their research in medical pedagogy, while Dean Adkison presented leadership and innovative technologies.
 All faculty presentations were accepted for peer review, with the poster presented by Dr. Paudel identified as one of the best of the event, and selected as an award nominee at the conference.
-The presentation was entitled: “Learning Approaches among the Medical Students at Trinity School of Medicine and its Academic Significance," Dr. Paudel was its principal author, with Drs.
+The presentation was entitled: “Learning Approaches among the Medical Students at Trinity School of Medicine and its Academic Significance,” Dr. Paudel was its principal author, with Drs.
 Nepal, Shrestha, Panta, and Trinity student Stephen Toth as co-authors.

-All in, the conference was a resounding success and an excellent example of effective continuing education among faculty.
+All in all, the conference was a resounding success and an excellent example of effective continuing education among faculty.
 The opportunity to share in-development best practices and to become more deeply acquainted with recent research on the improvement of medical education energized and expanded the horizons of the participants.
 To read more about research at Trinity, you can click here.